/r/ELATeachers/

 r/ELATeachers

-r/ELATeachers is a subreddit with 36k members.
-The most common kinds of discussions are advice requests and pain & anger, and the community frequently discusses teaching, ela, reading, writing, and classroom, and they frequently recommend/review curriculum, graphic novel, and fantasy.
+r/ELATeachers is a subreddit with 37k members.
+The most common kinds of discussions are advice requests, and the community frequently discusses teaching, looking for, struggling, students, and strugglers, and they frequently recommend/review curriculum, graphic novel, and fantasy.

 A place for English teachers to share ideas and lessons and to brainstorm and collaborate on all things related to English Language Arts.